Tips on Passing Your Securities Test

 Contributions done by Justin Martz & JW Rayhons

 It is not an easy path to become a financial advisor.
-Amidst several hurdles are the licensing exams that must be passed prior to giving financial advice to customers.
+Amidst several hurdles are the registration exams that must be passed prior to giving financial advice to customers.
 The tests are not easy and require a large amount of studying, focus and mastery of the material.
 It is said that the series 7 has approximately a 65% pass rate while the series 66 exam has roughly a 73% pass rate!
 Knowing that these tests are both necessary and challenging I want to provide some tips on how to be best prepared to take these exams.

 Set yourself up for success